 - 2.10 The site allocations are set out in Section 6.
-In total, there are 85 79 site allocations.
-All of the sites set out within the LAPP are 0.5 hectare or greater in size. - 2.11 It should be noted that, whilst all sites underwent consultation previously, not all sites consulted on during previous stages have been taken forward.
+In total, there are 78 79 site allocations.
+All SC007 of the sites set out within the LAPP are 0.5 hectare or greater in size. - 2.11 It should be noted that, whilst all sites underwent consultation previously, not all sites consulted on during previous stages have been taken forward.
 Similarly, whilst some have been taken forward, there may have been changes to either the boundary or the proposed uses.
-These changes have taken place in response to the following: - Consultation rResponses received during the public consultation stages from the Issues and Options and Preferred Options stages; - Sustainability Appraisal; - Site Assessment: - Consultation with Development Management and Regeneration teams at the City Council. - 2.12 In order to inform the Publication version LAPP, the consultation responses received at previous stages were analysed and a detailed site assessment was undertaken for each site.
+These changes have taken place in response to the following: - Responses received during the public consultation stages; - Sustainability Appraisal; - Site Assessment; - Consultation with Development Management and Regeneration teams at the City Council. - 2.12 In order to inform the LAPP, the consultation responses received at previous stages were analysed and a detailed site assessment was undertaken for each site.
 This included information on planning, land use, constraints, benefits, alignment with other documents and regeneration priorities.
 A separate Site Assessment document has been produced which gives the results for each site assessment carried out.
 Details of how this document can be viewed are set out in paragraph 1.2. - 2.13 A Sustainability Appraisal was also undertaken for each site, details of this are set out later in this section.